List of Hollyoaks characters introduced in 2015: Dylan Jenkins

 Following this, Dylan decides to change his unique look for Trevor's sake.
 Dylan chooses to stop cross-dressing and select more conventional image.
 Dylan then tries to be the model son for Trevor, by assisting at The Loft, even trying to get his hands dirty.
-He impresses Trevor by booking a party at The Loft for Cleo McQueen (Nadine Rose Mulkerrin).
+He impresses Trevor by booking a party at The Loft for Cleo McQueen (Nadine Mulkerrin).
 Dylan's bad behaviour continues when he supplies Tom with drugs, which causes mischief at Peri's baby scan.
 Tom's guardian Frankie Osborne (Helen Pearson) discovers where Tom got the drugs and uses this to her advantage in the court case for her granddaughter, Esther's, surrogate child and Grace and Trevor's biological child, Curtis Royle.
 This annoys Trevor, which makes Dylan feel ashamed.
 When he sees that Trevor has employed Robbie Roscoe (Charlie Wernham) to sell drugs for him, Dylan becomes jealous that Trevor has not entrusted him to do so.
 In August, Dylan begins to receive mysterious messages from an unknown person, who is entitled "GothBoy98".
 Having had an argument with Nico, Dylan turns to "GothBoy98" for support, but becomes spooked when they reveal that they like to wear female clothing.
 Dylan is then left upset after overhearing Grace tell Trevor to choose between Dylan and Curtis.
 He does not, however, hears Trevor saying that if Dylan goes, so does he and Dylan swiftly informs Trevor he would be staying with Nico for the night.
 "GothBoy98" then tells Dylan to get revenge on Trevor, leaving Dylan with ideas in his mind.